Valentin-Aslanyan/UFiT/README.md

-# UFiT
-Universal Fieldline Tracer
+# UFiT - Universal Fieldline Tracer

+Trace magnetic field lines in a range of magnetic geometries.

+See Documentation\Manual.pdf for a quick-start guide.